nilsbunger/parcel-browser/README.md

 You'll need to manipulate the generated models in a few ways:
 1. Load still might fail during load if any data field is empty.
 You'll need to add `blank=True null=True` to the models.py field that can be null, and make and run another migration.
+- **TIP:** To make things easier, you can set up a custom start point for the data to save, so you don't have to always run `load.py` from the start again.
+Simply add `fid_range=(START,END)` as an argument to `lm.save()`.
+For reference: https://docs.djangoproject.com/en/4.0/ref/contrib/gis/layermapping/
-2. There are no indexes or foreign keys in this model.
+3. There are no indexes or foreign keys in this model.
 Depending on how you intend to use it, you should consider adding those.
 They can be added later, of course.

 # Scripts